greg7mdp/rippled/docs/sidechain/spec.md

 An attestation bears witness to a particular event on the other chain.
 It contains:

 * Bridge: Door accounts and assets.
-See `STBridge` above.
+See `STXChainBridge` above.
 Required.
 * SignatureRewardAccount: Account to send this signer's share of the signer's reward.
 Required.
 * SignatureReward: Signature reward for this event.
   Optional (required for `XChainCreateAccountCommit` transactions only).
 * PublicKey: Public key used to verify the signature.
 * Signature: Signature bearing witness to the event on the other chain.
-* Event type: Type of event (XChainAccountCreate, XChainTransfer, SignatureProvided)
+* Event type: Type of event (XChainAccountCreate, XChainTransfer)
 * Event data: Data needed to recreate the message signed by the witness servers.
   The data depends on event.
 TBD.